fenderdigital/flask-philo/README.md

 To quickly generate a new flaskutils project, navigate to the directory in which you want to create the project and run:

 ```
-flaskutils-admin startproject <project_name>
+flask-philo-admin startproject <project_name>
 ```

-This will create a folder called project_name which will contain the basic structure of a flaskutils application, including a Vagrantfile, basic unit tests and bdd tests and configuration.
+This will create a folder called project_name which will contain the basic structure of a flaskutils application, basic unit tests and configuration.